gisma-courses/gc/01_course_landing.md

 <h3>Geoinformatics methods - System Dynamics, an introduction</h3>
 </header>
 <p>
-The course introduces the understanding of spatio-temporal processes, the delineation and modelling of systems and the simulation of system dynamics.
+The course introduces spatio-temporal processes, the delineation and modelling of systems and the simulation of system dynamics.
 It treats modelling and simulation as scientific means of knowledge production and communication in geography.
 </p>
 <ul class="actions">
 <li><a href="https://gisma-courses.github.io/bsc-systemdynamik/"><p class="notice--danger">German only | Start Course</p></a></li>